Lapse candidature

 What is lapse?

-If your candidature was confirmed on or before 31 December 2017, you are eligible to apply for lapsed candidature, also known as ‘lapse’, if you are unable to submit your thesis by the expected work submission date.
-A period of ‘lapse’ allows you more time to submit your thesis.
+If your candidature was confirmed on or before 31 December 2017, you are eligible to apply for lapsed candidature, also known as ‘lapse’.

 A lapse period can be granted to graduate researchers who are completing:

-A calendar year is defined as a period of 365 days, including weekends and public holidays, and is not dependent on whether your enrolment is full-time or part-time.
+A calendar year is defined as a period of 365 days (including weekends and public holidays) and is not dependent on whether your enrolment is full time or part time.

 How do I lapse?